 The name Annjozorobe probably comes from the Madagascan “zozoro”, a certain kind of reed of the area.
 Legend has it that they were used as hiding places by the “menalamba”, who fought under the French colonial power for the liberation of Madagascar.

 The protected area of Anjozorobe-Angavo is located 90 km northeast of the capital Antananarivo in the highlands of Madagascar.
 It is largely located in the Analamanga region, some parts already belong to the Alaotra-Mangoro region.
 The RN3 leads from Tana directly to the small town of Anjozorobe, but the road includes cobblestone and is sometimes damaged.
 From Anjozorobe the last ten kilometres of the trail lead off-road over a laterite road to the protected area near the tiny hut village Andreba, for which an all-terrain vehicle is absolutely necessary.
 The trip takes about three hours, whereby the laterite track alone can take up to one hour – in rain, it is very slippery.
 Taxibrousse or taxis run as far as Anjozorobe, but are not recommended.
 If you don’t come with your own car, you can organize a transfer via the Akiba Lodge Anjozorobe (former Saha Forest Lodge) on the off-road track.

 Information about the protected area:

-The rainforest corridor of Anjozorobe-Angavo is one of the last remaining forests of the central highlands and for the most part no longer primary forest.
+The rainforest corridor of Anjozorobe-Angavo is one of the last remaining forests of the central highlands and for the most part no longer a primary forest.
 The first protection efforts were made in 1995.
 But it was not until 2005 that an area of 410 km² was officially declared the Anjozorobe-Angavo protected area by the responsible ministry.
 Since then, the non-governmental organization Fanamby has taken care of administration and expansion.
 It is also working to integrate the 13 villages bordering the forest into the protection of the rainforest.
 In 2008, the Association Antsahabe Miray (AMI) was founded by locals in the village of Antsahabe, 5 km away, to promote the marketing of sustainably produced products (especially oils) in the region.
 Around 500 people currently make a living from it.